 This one is good news for people with non-vegetarian eating habits.

 Meats are a good source of glutamine.
-The best examples of glutamine-rich meats are chicken, lamb, or mutton.
+The best examples of glutamine-rich meats are chicken, lamb, and mutton.

 But, it is necessary to keep a check on how much red meat you are consuming.
 Eating large quantities of it can lead to high cholesterol or high blood pressure.
 Creating a balanced diet by adding green leafy vegetables to meat can help.